alireza-sohrabi/ngx-mat-select/README.md

 # NgxMatSelect
-it is totally independent component like mat-select and a solution for handling SearchBox, VirtualScroll and InfiniteScroll which the Angular material select-box does not support them by it-self.
+it is totally an independent component like mat-select and a solution for handling SearchBox, VirtualScroll and InfiniteScroll which the Angular material select-box does not support them by it-self.

-Extra Advantages that you've gained more than using mat-select:
+Extra Advantages that you'll gain more than using mat-select:

 * `Searchable` in the both client and server side modes
 * `Virtual Scroll` in the both client and server side modes as well